Web3Tester2023/simple-nft-staking-dapp/README.md

 ### How to install and use

-To set up the repository and run the marketplace locally, run the below
+To set up the repository and run project locally, run the below

 ```bash